marcom/ViennaRNA.jl/README.md

 # all suboptimal structures with energies delta above the MFE
 # structure
-using Unitful    # to be able to write 4u"kcal/mol" with @u_str subopt(fc; delta=4u"kcal/mol")  # => Vector{Tuple{String, Quantity}}
+subopt(fc; delta=4u"kcal/mol")  # => Vector{Tuple{String, Quantity}}

 # suboptimal structures with the method of Zuker